-Special Character Node Name Instance Name Parameter Name Comments ~ Tilde Legal anywhere Included only Included only n/a !
-Exclamation point Legal anywhere Included only Included only n/a @ At sign Legal anywhere Included only Included only n/a Pound sign Legal anywhere Included only Included only n/a \$ Dollar sign Included only (avoid if after a number in node name) Included only Included only In-line comment character
+Special Character Usage in Node Names Usage in Element and Subcircuit Instance Names Usage in Parameter Names Remarks ~ Tilde Legal anywhere Included only Included only n/a !
+Exclamation point Legal anywhere Included only Included only n/a @ At sign Legal anywhere Included only Included only n/a Pound sign Legal anywhere Included only Included only n/a \$ Dollar sign Included only (avoid if after a number in node name) Included only Included only In-line comment character % Percent Legal anywhere Included only Included only n/a ^ Caret Legal anywhere Included only Included only (avoid usage) "To the power of", i.e., 2^5, two raised to the fifth power & Ampersand Legal anywhere Included only Included only n/a

-% Percent Legal anywhere Included only Included only n/a ^ Caret Legal anywhere Included only Included only (avoid usage) "To the power of", i.e., 2^5, two raised to the fifth power & Ampersand Legal anywhere Included only Included only n/a Asterisk Included only (avoid using in node names) Included only Included only (avoid using in parameter names) Comment and wildcard character.
-Double asterisk () is "to the power of". () Parentheses Illegal Illegal Illegal Delimiter - Minus Included only Included only Illegal n/a Underscore Legal anywhere Included only Included only n/a + Plus sign Included only Included only Included only (avoid usage) Continues previous line, except for quoted strings = Equals Illegal Illegal Optional in .PARAM statements Delimiter < > Less/more than Legal anywhere Included only Included only n/a
+Asterisk Included only (avoid using in node names) Included only Included only (avoid using in parameter names) Comment and wildcard character.
+Double asterisk () is "to the power of". () Parentheses Illegal Illegal Illegal Delimiter - Minus Included only Included only Illegal n/a Underscore Legal anywhere Included only Included only n/a + Plus sign Included only Included only Included only (avoid usage) Continues previous line, except for quoted strings = Equals Illegal Illegal Optional in .PARAM statements Delimiter < > Less/more than Legal anywhere Included only Included only n/a ?
+Question mark Legal anywhere Included only Included only Wildcard character 1 Forward slash Legal anywhere Included only Illegal n/a {} Curly braces included only, converts to [] Included only Included only Engine shall auto-convert to square brackets

-?
-Question mark Legal anywhere Included only Included only Wildcard character 1 Forward slash Legal anywhere Included only Illegal n/a {} Curly braces included only, converts to [] Included only Included only Engine shall auto-convert to square brackets ([]) [] Square brackets Included only Included only Included only n/a " Double backslash Included only Illegal Illegal Continuation character sequence I Pipe Legal anywhere Included only Included only n/a , Comma Illegal Illegal Illegal Delimiter Period Illegal Included only Included only Statement identifier, (i.e., .PARAMETER, etc.). : Colon Included only Included only Included only Delimiter for element attributes ; Semi-colon Included only Included only Included only n/a " " Double-quotes Illegal Illegal Illegal Expression and filename delimiter

-6 7 Single quotes Illegal Illegal Illegal Expression and filename delimiter Blank (whitespace) May be used before \\ sequence for continuations Illegal Illegal Delimiter
+[] Square brackets Included only Included only Included only n/a " Double backslash Included only Illegal Illegal Continuation character sequence I Pipe Legal anywhere Included only Included only n/a , Comma Illegal Illegal Illegal Delimiter Period Illegal Illegal Illegal Used only as a special statement identifier (i.e., .PARAM) : Colon Included only Included only Included only Delimiter for element attributes ; Semi-colon Included only Included only Included only n/a 11 11 Double-quotes Illegal Illegal Illegal Expression and filename delimiter Single quotes Illegal Illegal Illegal Expression and filename delimiter Blank (whitespace) May be used before \\ sequence for continuations Illegal Illegal Delimiter